 Especially, I would highlight the simplicity to deploy the site.
-In case of using GitHub Pages (more information) as server, commit your changes, push it to your repository and that’s it.
+In case of using GitHub Pages (more information) as the server: commit your changes, push it to your repository and that’s it.
 If you are using any other hosting, just build the site (with a given task:

 jekyll build) and upload generated files to your server.